Connecticut judge finds Jones liable in lawsuit over school shooting denial | Law-Order

 Connecticut Superior Court Judge Barbara Bellis ruled that Jones had defaulted on the case by refusing to turn over documents she ordered regarding whether his companies profited from publishing the false claim, Attorney Chris Mattei said in a statement.
 "Mr. Jones was given every opportunity to comply but, when he chose instead to withhold evidence for more than two years, the Court was left with no choice but to rule as it did today," said Mattei, whose firm, Koskoff, Koskoff & Bieder, represents families of the Sandy Hook victims.

 "While the families are grateful for the court's ruling, they remain focused on uncovering the truth," he said.
-Attorneys for Jones did not immediately reply to a request for comment.
+Norm Pattis, who represents Infowars, said: "We remain confident that, in the end, the Sandy Hook families cannot prove either liability or damages.
+We think their lawyers know this; hence, the desperate effort to obtain a default.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)